P Service: 5th Army

 The 5th Army was created from the remains of the old 2nd Army.
 After an initial period under Giulio Cesare Tassoni, command was assumed by Mario Nicolis di Robilant, who set up divisional propaganda centers called "specialized executive bodies".
 These had propaganda tasks, but we’re not responsible for vigilance over the soldiers.
-In May 1918, after :it:Paolo Morrone had taken over from Nicolis di Robilant, the 5th Army was renamed the 9th Army.
+In May 1918, after Paolo Morrone had taken over from Nicolis di Robilant, the 5th Army was renamed the 9th Army.
 A circular on 7 June provided for a continuation of the surveillance and propaganda service of the old 5th Army, called the "VP service", a section of the information office called the "VP department" and a section at the large units and the Army Intendency called the "Propaganda Center".
 The officers attached to these offices were known as "VP service officers".
 It was this circular, read by Barbarich, that persuaded the High Command to establish general provisions to make the P services across the armies standard.